Genesis GV70 vs BMW X2

 Feature Showdown

-The Genesis GV70 features a 27-inch touchscreen, while the BMW X2 gets a 10.7-inch display.
+The Genesis GV70 features a 14.5-inch touchscreen paired with a 12.3-inch digital dash, while the BMW X2 gets a 10.7-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Genesis GV70 stands out with head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats, Genesis Audio audio and ambient lighting that you will not find on the BMW X2.
 The BMW X2 counters with Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.